asagi4/comfyui-prompt-control/README.md

 ```
 The weight defaults to 1 and are normalized so that `a:2 AND b:2` is equal to `a AND b`. `AND` is processed after schedule parsing, so you can change the weight mid-prompt: `cat:[1:2:0.5] AND dog`

+## Functions

+There are some "functions" that can be included in a prompt to do various things.

+Like `AND`, these functions are parsed after regular scheduling syntax has been expanded, allowing things like `[AREA:MASK:0.3](...)`, in case that's somehow useful.

-## NOISE
+### NOISE

 The function `NOISE(weight, seed)` adds some random noise into the prompt.
 The seed is optional, and if not specified, the global RNG is used. `weight` should be between 0 and 1.

-## MASK and AREA
+### MASK and AREA
 You can use `MASK(x1 x2, y1 y2, weight)` to specify a region mask for a prompt.
 The values are specified as a percentage with a float between `0` and `1`, or as absolute pixel values (these can't be mixed). `1` will be interpreted as a percentage instead of a pixel value.

 Masks assume a size of `(512, 512)`, and pixel values will be relative to that.
 ComfyUI will scale the mask to match the image resolution, but you can change it manually by using `MASK_SIZE(width, height)` anywhere in the prompt,

+These are handled per `AND`-ed prompt, so in `prompt1 AND MASK(...) prompt2`, the mask will only affect prompt2.

 The default values are `MASK(0 1, 0 1, 1)` and you can omit unnecessary ones, that is, `MASK(0 0.5, 0.3)` is `MASK(0 0.5, 0.3 1, 1)`

 Note that because the default values are percentages, `MASK(0 256, 64 512)` is valid, but `MASK(0 200)` will raise an error.

 Similarly, you can use `AREA(x1 x2, y1 y2, weight)` to specify an area for the prompt (see ComfyUI's area composition examples).
 The area is calculated by ComfyUI relative to your latent size.

-These are handled per `AND`-ed prompt, so in `prompt1 AND MASK(...) prompt2`, the mask will only affect prompt2.

-Like `AND`, these functions are parsed after regular scheduling syntax has been expanded, allowing things like `[AREA:MASK:0.3](...)`, in case that's somehow useful.

 Masking does not affect LoRA scheduling unless you set unet weights to 0 for a LoRA.